 On this short circular hike you get to know the picturesque Lauchert Valley.
 The Lauchert flows on its way to the Danube through the quiet valley on the southern edge of the Swabian Jura.
 The hike starts at the parking lot at the seven cherry trees.You will soon reach the Nägelesfelsen, from which you have a first fantastic view of the valley.
 The path then leads you down shortly afterwards.
 You walk along a gravel path along the edge of the forest and can fully enjoy the peace and idyll.Then it goes up a bit again and you will soon reach the Hertenstein ruin.
 Only the remains of the former knight's castle can be seen today.
 Where the lords of the castle once looked for potential enemies, you can now enjoy a wonderful view of the peaceful Lauchert valley.
 If you have packed up a snack, you can make yourself comfortable on a bench and enjoy it.Through the shady beech forest you hike back to your starting point.

-The Traufgängerle Hexenküche is the youngest and smallest of the eaves.
-The premium short hike around Ebinger Schlossberg promises pure variety and is especially fun for small hikers.
-The starting point of the almost five-kilometer circular tour is at the Waldheim car park in Albstadt-Ebingen.Right at the start, the path takes you past a game reserve.
+The eaves kitchen is the youngest and smallest among the eaves.
+The premium short hike around the Ebinger Schlossberg promises pure variety and is super fun, especially for little hikers.
+The starting point of the nearly four-kilometer round tour is at the Waldheim car park in Albstadt-Ebingen.Right at the beginning, the path leads you past a game reserve.
 Maybe you are lucky and can spot wild boars from the viewing platform.
-Through the forest it goes on to the "witch kitchen", after which this path is named.
-Whether the witches once really cooked here between the rock formations or in one of the caves? able to see...You continue to the castle rock tower, from which you can enjoy a wonderful view of Albstadt-Ebingen.
+We continue through the forest to the "witch's kitchen" after which this path is named.
+Whether the witches really cooked here between the rock formations or in one of the caves?
+Some say that you can still trace the traces of the fireplace for the cauldron able to see...You continue to hike to the Schlossfelsenturm, from which you can enjoy a wonderful view of Albstadt-Ebingen.
 An ideal place to take a short break.
-You can then let off steam in the adventure playground on the edge of the path or in the climbing garden at Waldheim in Ebingen.
+You can still let off steam in the adventure playground on the wayside or in the climbing garden at Waldheim in Ebingen.